thecredibleway/thecredibleway-com/docs/faq/questions/if-god-made-everything-what-made-god.md

 energy i.e., stars still shine, things still move, life continues and so on.
 This strongly implies that the universe had a beginning. **Something must have caused it to begin - a cause that itself is not subject to decay and degradation.**
 That **"first cause"** must lie outside the system of time and entropy.
-This is precisely how the Bible describes God - eternal, uncaused, and not subject to physical laws.
+This is precisely how the Bible describes God - eternal, uncaused and not subject to physical laws.
 The same is also true of all laws that we have.
 For example gravity didn't start when Sir Isaac Newton discovered and penned the formula - it existed because a law giver outside the system of laws created it!